Need a pipeline boost?

 When you target at an account level, you don’t really know who’s seeing and engaging with your ads.
 It could be a decision-maker you want to reach or someone in a different department who can’t benefit from your product.

-Since we deliver person-based ads, we know your ads are being seen and clicked by prospects you actually want to reach.
+Since we deliver contact-level ads, we know your ads are being seen and clicked by prospects you actually want to reach.

 We also have the unique benefit of being able to tie ad impressions and clicks to your targeted prospects regardless of whether or not they filled out a form or have cookies enabled.